- Download our Moving to Qatar Guide (PDF)

 There are many options, with schools following various curricula, including the International Baccalaureate (IB), British, American and Indian systems.
 These schools must meet the standards of the Qatar National School Accreditation system.

-Education can be a significant expense, so expats working in Qatar should try to negotiate school fees into their contract or ensure that they budget carefully.
+Education can be a significant expense, so expats working in Doha should try to negotiate school fees into their contract or ensure that they budget carefully.
 Fees such as tuition and registration fees, uniforms and excursions can add up quickly, and most fees are expected to be paid upfront at the beginning of the school year.

 Enrolment requires long-term planning as waiting lists are often long and application fees high – and often non-refundable.
 An application form and previous school documents are usually among the acquired documents.
 Some schools also require a letter of recommendation, on-site entrance exams and occasionally even interviews.